youlgrave-ypres/youlgrave-ypres.github.io/pages/60 roll-of-the-fallen.md

 ---
 layout: page
-title: Roll of the fallen
+title: Roll of the Fallen
 ---

 Known Youlgreave soldiers in Belgium are: